 Lindsay Dayton LaShell entered the workforce at the peak of the first dot-com bubble, where she learned about digital product management, usability, business management and spending your investors’ money on bean bags and pizza.
 Since then, she’s worked for funded startups, bootstrapped projects, one serial entrepreneur, and three marketing agencies, with a brief detour into the wilds of public education.
 In 2015, she started Diamond + Branch Marketing Group, a digital marketing agency and Certified B Corp, that helps women-owned and purpose-driven organizations increase their online reach.
 She’s passionate about the opportunity to support underrepresented entrepreneurs in growing strong, stable, and impactful businesses.

-The below image lists the three steps Lisa referenced during the discussion, as well as Lisa’s direct email address, should you have any questions or comments.
+This image lists the three steps Lisa referenced during the discussion, as well as Lisa’s direct email address, should you have any questions or comments.
+The steps are:

 The world we’re living in is uncertain, volatile, complex, and ambiguous.
 As world-changing leaders, we have to rise to the occasion.
 In order to do so, it’s imperative that we become more conscious and balanced.